Roger Waters: Russian invasion of Ukraine

-In February 2023, Waters echoed Russian propaganda, saying that "the Ukraine" is "not really a country" but a "vague experiment", and suggesting that Vladimir Putin was "leading his country to the benefit of all of the people of Russia".
-Polly Samson and former bandmate David Gilmour responded by calling Waters a "Putin apologist".
+In a February 2023 interview in The Daily Telegraph, Waters echoed Russian propaganda by saying "Nazis" are "in control of the government" of Ukraine.
+Waters further said that "the Ukraine is a deeply divided country.
+In fact, it's not really a country at all, it's only been there since Khrushchev, 1956.
+So it's a patchy sort of vague experiment".
+He once called Vladimir Putin a gangster but, after listening to a podcast linked to the anti-NATO hacking group Ghostwriter, Waters felt he "may be leading his country to the benefit of all of the people of Russia".
+Waters's former bandmate David Gilmour and his wife Polly Samson responded by calling him a "Putin apologist".
 On 8 February, Waters gave a speech to the United Nations Security Council at the Russian government's behest.
 He condemned the invasion of Ukraine as illegal, but said it was "not unprovoked" and also "condemned the provocateurs" and called for a ceasefire.
 Waters was praised by Russia's deputy UN ambassador, Dmitry Polyanskiy.
 Ukraine's UN ambassador, Sergiy Kyslytsya, denounced Waters as "another brick in the wall" of Russian "disinformation and propaganda".

 In February 2025, Waters made another speech to the United Nations Security Council, which was requested by Russia for the tenth anniversary of the signing of the Minsk II agreement.
-Waters accused the Ukrainian president, Volodymyr Zelenskyy, of abandoning the Minsk agreements, in breach of his election promise, and accused the former UK prime minister Boris Johnson of acting for the US to stop peace talks.
+Waters accused Zelenskyy of abandoning the Minsk agreements, in breach of his election promise, and accused the former UK prime minister Boris Johnson of acting for the US to stop peace talks.